 Decorating Tip: Make sure to secure your décor with damage-free techniques.
 Find out how to hang wreaths without nails or holes here.

 Next to the front door, the fireplace mantel is also one of the best spots for hanging wreaths.
 It creates a center of interest that is easily seen from any corner of the room.

 Windows are a great place to hang indoor wreaths for maximum exposure.
 They can be enjoyed from outside as well.

 Another idea is to dress up a mirror or framed artwork with a wreath.
 Remember to scale it to the size of the mirror or artwork for visual impact.

 Make your kitchen more warm and cozy by hanging a wreath on a shelf, cupboard, or stovetop.
 Furniture with knob handles are natural display spots.

-Tip: Use a thick ribbon to hang your wreath for a polished look.
+Decorating Tip: Use a thick ribbon to hang wreaths at home.
+This gives your décor a polished look.
 Make sure it’s supported by the ribbon at the 12 o’clock position.
 You can use transparent nylon fishing string for less visibility.
 To make heavier wreaths more secure, try placing the string at the 1 o’clock and 11 o’clock positions.